 Covid-Friendly Guest Experience

-All guests will maintain a social distance of at least 6 feet between themselves and other people including the crew.
-Upon arrival, you will receive a hot hand towel with an alcohol-based hand sanitizer ingredient and hand luggage, backpacks and bags will be gently sprayed with a disinfecting mist.
+Upon arrival, guests will receive a hot hand towel with an alcohol-based hand sanitizer ingredient and hand luggage, backpacks and bags will be gently sprayed with a disinfecting mist.
 All cabin amenities will be thoroughly disinfected prior to each cruise.
-Guests will receive a personal bottle of hand sanitizer and, to avoid any cross-contamination, we have removed all paper and stationery from all cabins.
-Hand-sanitizing stations are placed throughout all social areas of our yachts, with additional signage throughout guest and staff areas to remind everyone of important health and hygiene protocols, such as handwashing and physical distancing.
+Guests will receive a personal bottle of hand sanitizer and, to avoid any cross-contamination.
+Hand-sanitizing stations are placed throughout all social areas of our yachts, with additional signage throughout guest and staff areas to remind everyone of important health and hygiene protocols.
 During the welcome briefing, the biosafety measures to follow during the cruise will be explained.
-Briefings will be held in the main lounge and dining room to keep a distance and will be short and precise.
-Instructions for activities will be posted in the main lounge.

 Cleaning and Disinfection Procedures